We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Peirse’s empathetic performance won the 1995 NZ Film Award for Best Supporting Actress, plus a nomination at America’s Chlotrudis awards.
 Heavenly Creatures made it onto more than 30 ‘best films of the year’ lists.
 Amidst a rush of rhapsodic reviews, Variety’s David Rooney argued that her portrait of the quietly tragic mother was "terrific".

 Rain marked the feature film debut of commercials director Christine Jeffs.
-The drama won enthusiastic reviews from The NZ Herald (who named it one of the 10 best films of the year), North and South, The Evening Post, New York Times, NY Daily News, and the Los Angeles Times.
+The drama won enthusiastic reviews from The NZ Herald (who named it one of the 10 best films of the year), North and South, The Evening Post, New York Times, NY Daily News, and the The Los Angeles Times.

 Sarah Peirse continues to act on stage and screen.
 Her stage career has included leading roles in Cabaret, Three Sisters, A Streetcar Named Desire, and an award-winning turn in Melbourne as Molly Sweeney.
 Overseas, her roles on television include guest appearances on Australia’s Flying Doctors, Water Rats, and Spirited, and a role as a turn-of-the-century eccentric in 2001 British hit Murder Rooms.